abniksi/bnphotography/README.md

 Used CSS grid for the layout of the images.
 Flexbox used in about me page.

 JavaScript used to make mobile navbar.
-Working to add more JavaScript elements to the website.
-Trying to make the navbar much better.
-Mobile navbar is the only thing I am not happy with currently with this project.
+Fixed the navbar to look better.
+Currently, the only thing I would want to add is a smooth transition when you click on the mobile navbar.
+Fixed the JavaScript to include an exit icon after you click to expand the mobile navbar.

-Any bugs or recommendations for me?
+Any bugs or recommendations for me to make this project better?
 Let me know!